ART EXHIBITION IN VENICE

 A Plus A Gallery presented an art exhibition Anecdotes On Origin

 Over the last summer I took a part in three months long curatorial course Corso Curatori organized by School for Curatorial Studies Venice.
-As a part of the course the participants came up with a collaborative project titled Anecdotes on Origin presented by A plus A Gallery in Venice.
+As a part of the course, the participants came up with a collaborative project titled Anecdotes on Origin presented by A plus A Gallery in Venice.
 The show was put together by 19 art professionals from 15 countries.
-The aim of the show was to cast a doubtful eye on a question of origin and identity as it it seems to be more important where you are from than who you are as a person.
+The aim of the show was to cast a doubtful eye on a question of origin and identity as it seems to be more important where you are from than who you are as a person.

 Are interested in more art projects, feel free to sign up for my newsletter.

 photos by Kristi Giambattista